 Defining Employee Engagement

 One of the biggest issues we encountered was simply defining employee engagement — the definition and hence the measure of engagement depended on where you sit in the organization.
-HR has a program to increase employee feedback, while Communications wants to make sure employees read the latest company news.
-Executives want to shake hands with employees in town hall meetings, while the Social team struggles to get them to participate on their enterprise social network.
-And Marketing is marching along with a social advocacy program to amplify the latest campaign — which runs afoul with security and compliance concerns in HR/IT/Legal.
-We found that there existed some type of friction or disconnect between these silos in nearly every organization we interviewed, driven by the pursuit of these disparate goals.
+We found that there was some friction or disconnect between these silos in nearly every organization we interviewed, driven by the pursuit of these disparate goals.

 We also developed three ways to drive a holistic, cohesive strategy across these three engagement areas.
 Very briefly, these pillars are the following: